-There's no better excuse than Valentine's Day to get your friends together for some crafting fun.
+What better excuse than Valentine's Day to get your friends together for some crafting fun!
 Grab your gal pals and share the valentine-making with this simple guide to what to serve, craft, and have on hand.

 This scrumptious chocolate cake with cherry frosting makes a beautiful display as well as a tasty treat for all of your crafters-in-residence.
-Chocolate-dipped cherries provide the perfect garnish for this sweet dessert.
+Chocolate-dipped cherries provide the perfect topper for this sweet dessert.

 Editor's Tip: Dip extra cherries in chocolate and serve them as bite-size treats, or bundle them for tasty party favors your guests can tote home with their crafts.

 Red velvet pies with cream cheese icing set a Valentine's Day mood.
 These individual pies are just as tasty as a large cake, but they're easier to eat while crafting.

 To get the most out of your get-together, set up prepared stations for each craft before the party begins.
 Cut paper to size and lay out all supplies before the guests arrive; if everything is prepared and ready to go, you'll be able to kick back and craft with the girls.